ImageImage

 The Emotional Readiness Checklist

-✓ You're comfortable with the business continuing under new ownership
+You are comfortable with the business continuing under new ownership.

-✓ You've processed the identity transition from "business owner" to whatever comes next
+You have processed the identity transition from "business owner" to whatever comes next.

-✓ You're prepared for the emotional rollercoaster of the sale process itself
+You are prepared for the emotional ups and downs of the sale process itself.

 Sign #5: You've Reached a Natural Inflection Point